Quigley not running for Chicago mayor: 'I don’t make this choice lightly'

 “Chicago’s challenges require all of our attention as well as the vision and grit of a new mayor,” he wrote.

-In an interview with the Sun-Times, Quigley did not rule out endorsing in the field which has quickly swelled since Mayor Rahm Emanuel announced Sept.
+In an interview with the Sun-Times, Quigley did not rule out endorsing in a field that has quickly swelled since Mayor Rahm Emanuel announced Sept.
 4 he would not seek a third term.

 “We are dividing an apple in a lot of different ways with all these candidates,” he said in the interview.